Sabbinator/Python-Projects/README.md

 # Python

+Ignore grammatical mistakes, it is 4:57 AM.
+I shall read through this craziness later.

 Incomplete Projects:
 1. Basic Calculator Application (Status: Working on GUI)
 2. To Do List App (Status: Writing the code)